Skip to content

 Infrastructure

-What this means for business
+What it means for the business

-• Marketplace in production — full flow from clinic search through booking to Stripe payment
+• Marketplace in production: full flow from clinic search through booking to Stripe payment

-• Founder's Program launched — first 50 clinics at zero commission
+• Founder's Program launched: first 50 clinics at zero commission

-Mutation testing (Stryker) alongside unit tests.
+Mutation testing (Stryker): alongside unit tests.
 Catches false-positive coverage where tests pass but do not test what they should.
 Extra CI cost, but worth it.

 1,778TypeScript files541 React components, strict mode